hwtnb/SylphyHorn/README.md

-# SylphyHorn
+# SylphyHornPlus

 SylphyHornPlus is Virtual Desktop Tools for Windows 11 and 10.
 Provides global hotkeys, switching notification, change background and several functions to virtual desktop.

 This app is a fork of SylphyHorn with better support for Windows 11.
 New features are below:

 * Add support for Windows 11.